ebmgt/Wage_ratio/README.md

 Short url to this folder: https://ebmgt.github.io/ESG

-ESG stands for Environmental, social and corporate governance and the importance of these factors was initially promoted by U.N.
+ESG stands for Environmental, social and corporate governance and the importance of these corporate metrics was initially promoted by U.N.
 Secretary General Kofi Annan ([details](https://www.wikidoc.org/index.php/Industrial_and_organizational_psychology#Environmental,_social_and_corporate_governance_(ESG))).
 "Social" includes workforce conditions.

 [Glassdoor’s Best Places to Work](https://www.glassdoor.com/Award) data allows identifying companies that are successful with their workforces.
 The plot shows that Google and Microsoft are two examples.
 Below the plot are descriptions of Google's and Microsoft's measurement-guided interventions to optimize their workplaces.